-Aquaculture education is delivered in state of the art facilities at our Nelson campus and at The Cawthron Institute – an internationally respected private research centre.
+You will learn in state-of-the-art-facilities at our Nelson campus and at The Cawthron Institute - an internationally respected research centre.

 The Cawthron Institute is a key partner with NMIT and as a student, you’ll benefit from learning in a collaborative manner alongside researchers and industry.
 You'll also get to go on a field trip most weeks during your study.